kube-logging/logging-operator/README.md

 ## Architecture

-Available custom resources:
+You can define `outputs` (destinations where you want to send your log messages, for example, Elasticsearch, or and Amazon S3 bucket), and `flows` that use filters and selectors to route log messages to the appropriate outputs.
+You can also define cluster-wide outputs and flows, for example, to use a centralized output that namespaced users cannot modify.

+You can configure the Logging operator using the following Custom Resource Descriptions.

 - [logging](/docs/crds.md#loggings) - Represents a logging system.
 Includes `Fluentd` and `Fluent-bit` configuration.
 Specifies the `controlNamespace`.
 Fluentd and Fluent-bit will be deployed in the `controlNamespace`
 - [output](/docs/crds.md#outputs-clusteroutputs) - Defines an Output for a logging flow.
 This is a namespaced resource.
+See also `clusteroutput`.
 - [flow](/docs/crds.md#flows-clusterflows) - Defines a logging flow with `filters` and `outputs`.
 You can specify `selectors` to filter logs by labels.
 Outputs can be `output` or `clusteroutput`.
 This is a namespaced resource.
+See also `clusterflow`.
 - [clusteroutput](/docs/crds.md#outputs-clusteroutputs) - Defines an output without namespace restriction.
 Only effective in `controlNamespace`.
 - [clusterflow](/docs/crds.md#flows-clusterflows) - Defines a logging flow without namespace restriction.